OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 - **Enhances Reproducibility**: Pipelines help in maintaining reproducibility, which is essential for validating models and comparing results across different runs or datasets.

 - **Improves Operational Efficiency**: In operational settings, pipelines streamline the workflow, making it easier to process large datasets typical in petroleum engineering.

+- **Eliminates Manual Intervention**: The automatic detection system removes the need for domain experts to manually specify which columns should be treated globally.

 By combining these decisions into an integrated strategy, we effectively address the challenges posed by our data's characteristics and operational considerations.